 The USAASC reports directly to the assistant secretary of the Army (Acquisition, Logistics and Technology) (ASA(ALT)) and Army acquisition executive, as well as the military deputy to the ASA(ALT), providing these senior acquisition leaders and their staff with analysis, guidance, policy, support and services regarding acquisition issues and initiatives.

-Spisak joined the organization as USAASC Deputy Director in June 2002 after completing Senior Service College at the National Defense University (NDU).
-He has held various positions serving the U.S. Army for over 26 years.
-Prior to studies at NDU, he was the Deputy Director of the Army’s Acquisition Career Management Office, an organization where he previously served in various positions in the areas of Proponency, Future Planning and Force Structures.
+Mr. Spisak joined the organization as the USAASC Deputy Director in June 2002 after completing Senior Service College at the National Defense University (NDU).
+He has held various positions serving the U.S. Army for over 30 years.
+Prior to studies at NDU, he was the deputy director of the Army’s Acquisition Career Management Office, where he served in various positions in proponency, future planning and force structures.

-Spisak joined the Department of the Army staff at the Pentagon in 1997 to serve in the Office of the Assistant Secretary of the Army (OASA) for Acquisition, Logistics and Technology (formerly OASA Research, Development and Acquisition) on his first developmental assignment resulting from his selection to be an inaugural member of the Competitive Development Group (CDG) program.
-Mr. Spisak’ s other Army assignments include various engineering positions and associated responsibilities in the DoD Project Management Office for Mobile Electric Power and at the Belvoir Research, Development and Engineering Center.
+Mr. Spisak joined the Department of the Army staff at the Pentagon in 1997 to serve in the Office of the Assistant Secretary of the Army (OASA) for Acquisition, Logistics and Technology (formerly OASA Research, Development and Acquisition).
+Mr. Spisak’ s other notable Army assignments include various engineering positions and associated responsibilities in the DoD Project Management Office for Mobile Electric Power and at the Belvoir Research, Development and Engineering Center.